repository-preservation/lcmap-spark/docs/configuration.rst

 * Mesos password
 * Mesos certificates

-When run in cluster mode, the lcmap-spark image is automatically downloaded onto the Mesos nodes and used to create Docker containers, which create the Spark cluster and execute Spark & application code.
+When run in cluster mode, the lcmap-spark image is automatically downloaded onto Mesos nodes and used to create Docker containers, which dynamically create the Spark cluster and execute application code.

 <INSERT DIAGRAM OF THIS HERE>

 Host System ---> lcmap-spark ---> SparkContext (Spark Master) --->
 ...
 Mesos Master ---> Mesos Executors ---> lcmap-spark ---> Spark Worker ---> **Bazinga**

-This provides a reliable way to create a consistent, immutable environment, dynamically, across a cluster of machines.
+This provides a reliable way to create a consistent, immutable environment across a cluster of machines.

 Apache Mesos
 ------------